 Additions to your home

-Another reason to oversize your solar panel system is if you’re planning new additions to your home.
+Another reason to install more panels than you currently need is if you’re planning new additions to your home.
 This means either adding more people living in your home or expanding your living space with new additions like a garage, sunroom, or finished basement.
 The larger your home gets, both in terms of square footage and people, the more electricity you will likely use.
 By installing more solar panels upfront, you can be ready for this increase and usage and continue to save as much money as possible on your electricity bills.

 Shop for solar on EnergySage